trustmaster/trustmaster.github.io.src/content/post/visual-ai-engineering-with-pyflyde-pt2-rag.md

 ---
-title:       "AI Engineering Goes Visual: Building an LLM RAG with PyFlyde & LangChain"
+title:       "AI Engineering Goes Visual part 2: Building an LLM RAG with PyFlyde & LangChain"
 subtitle:    "Use Flyde to design and wire up LangChain, Vector Store, and Ollama or OpenAI API to perform Retrieval Augmented Generation"
 description: "This part builds upon the Scraper app that we created in the part 1 and uses our visual programming skills to dive deeper in the LLM engineering world.
 This time we turn our article database into a RAG app, making use of LangChain, Vector Store and local LLaMA3 or OpenAI API."
-date:        2025-02-23
+date:        2025-08-03
 tags:        ["fbp", "data", "llm", "python"]
 categories:  ["Flow-based Programming" ]
+image:       "/img/post/pyflyde/article_header4.webp"
+thumbnail:   "/img/post/pyflyde/article_thumbnail.webp"
 draft:       false
 ---